Treatment for Knee Pain and Knee Replacement Surgery in New Jersey

 Our orthopedic trauma team has extensive experience treating pain from fractures and other musculoskeletal injuries such as ligament or tendon tears and joint dislocations.
 Every team member is dedicated to providing you with the most advanced service and treatment available to help alleviate your pain and heal your injury.

-Learn Why You Should Choose Hackensack Meridian Health for Your Knee Pain or Surgery
+Why Choose Hackensack Meridian Health for Your Knee Pain or Surgery

 Nothing is more important than your health and quality of life.
 Our specialists are committed to treating your knee pain without surgery whenever possible.
 When total knee replacement or partial knee replacement surgery is necessary, our experienced orthopedic specialists will determine the cause of your knee pain and develop a knee replacement plan of care that’s tailored to your needs and priorities.